-Simon expounded on what Consultants may consider Black Swan occurrences: Covid-19 is an example, even though we know our forefathers came through flu pandemics at the start of the 20th Century.
+Simon expounded on what Consultants may consider Black Swan occurrences, such as Covid-19 even though we know our forefathers came through flu pandemics at the start of the 20th Century.

-Dr Beard concluded with what we, as Management Consultants, can define as a Black Swan risk event: risks for which we do not have living memory or descriptive history; e.g. the threat from disruptive technology or the risk derived from climate change.
+Dr Beard concludes with what we, as Management Consultants, can define as a Black Swan risk event, such as risks for which we do not have living memory or descriptive history; the threat from disruptive technology; the risk derived from climate change.

-In closing, Simon referred to the term Black Elephant, defined as a cross between a black swan (an unlikely, unexpected event with enormous ramifications) and the 'elephant in the room' (a looming disaster visible to everyone, yet which no one wants to address).
+In closing, Simon referred to the term Black Elephant, defined as a cross between a black swan (an unlikely, unexpected event with enormous ramification) and the 'elephant in the room' (a looming disaster visible to everyone, yet no one wants to address).

-Dr Lara Mani, Research Associate in Communication at CSER, University of Cambridge.
-Lara's talk covered how one communicates an existential risk and converts this into actions.\ communicate.
+B. Dr Lara Mani, Research Associate in Communication at CSER, University of Cambridge.
+Lara's talk covered how one communicates an existential risk and converts this into actions.